syncfusion-content/wpf-docs/wpf/Ribbon/Backstage.md

 ## Add BackStageTabItem

-The `BackStageTabItem` can also be added inside the BackStage Element.Here four BackStageCommandButtons are added with `Header` property value as "Open", "Print" and "Office Account".
+The `BackStageTabItem` can also be added inside the BackStage Element.
+Here four BackStageCommandButtons are added with `Header` property value as "Open", "Print" and "Office Account".

 {% tabs %}